yochannah/carpentries.org/pages/core-team-projects.md

 - Collaborating with The Carpentries Online Workshops Task Force to prepare the initial [Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/)
 - Developing and implementing assessment strategies to evaluate and improve the Recommendations
 - Drafting a pilot 3-hour workshop for certified Instructors to support preparation to teach online
-- Collaborating with the Workshop Administration Team to add a Supporting Instructor role for centrally organised workshops to ease the transition to online teaching for inexperienced Carpentries Instructors
+- Collaborating with the Workshop Administration Team to add a Supporting Instructor role for Centrally-Organised workshops to ease the transition to online teaching for inexperienced Carpentries Instructors

 </details>